Leonmail2/Text-Fighters/README.md

 1. Implementing a multi player system over the Internet.
 2. Adding a score board and matchmaking over the Internet.
 3. Expanding the range of characters.

-## About

-Made by Liam Muir for a grade eleven computer science course as the final assignment.